Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

       pip install cmake scikit-build cython

-After this the steps to install Aer depend on which operating system you are using.
-Since Aer is a compiled C++ program with a python interface there are non-python dependencies for building the Aer binary which can't be installed universally depending on operating system.
+After this, the steps to install Aer depend on which operating system you are using.
+Since Aer is a compiled C++ program with a Python interface, there are non-Python dependencies for building the Aer binary which can't be installed universally depending on operating system.

 .. tabs::